Simple and transparent: counseling with us is straightforward and uncomplicated.

 Try working with an Intern!
 An Intern is someone who has completed nearly all of their Masters-level coursework, but is fulfilling their clinical hours required in order to qualify for graduation and licensing.
 They are always working under a supervisor who meets with them between sessions, so you get the wisdom of a seasoned supervisor overseeing their work as well as the skill and energy of a freshly-minted therapist.
 The Intern also presents cases at our weekly team meeting to receive feedback and support from our very experienced team.

 A one-hour session with an Intern is only $50 (sales tax is not included).
-We have an Intern starting with us on March 1st, 2023.
+We have an Intern available until April 30, 2024.
 Availability is limited but if you would like to meet our intern and get on her waitlist, please use this button:

 We are an out of network provider and are not covered by most insurers.
 There are some exceptions for Canadian residents, but is up to you to contact your insurance provider and confirm that our clinician will be covered by their policy.